dbt-labs/docs.getdbt.com/website/blog/2022-07-27-getting-started-with-the-dbt-semantic-layer.md

 | 2018-01-01 | Healthy | 26 |
 | 2018-01-08 | Churn Risk | 27 |

-Jim and Pam would then be able to reference the `revenue` column within the newly created dataset and never have to worry about the calculation of revenue ever again!
+Jim and Pam would then be able to reference the `revenue` column within the newly created dataset and never have to worry about the calculation of revenue ever again[^2]!
 The world is perfect and [balance has been restored.](https://www.youtube.com/watch?v=d1EnW4kn1kg)

 **In the near Future with dbt Server and dbt Cloud proxy Server**